evmarts/blog/_posts/2015-12-04-research-essay.md

 ---
 layout: post
 title: a paper on social media marketing
+topics: [social media management, internet marketing, Instagram]
+description: In the second year of my undergrad I was tasked with writing a research paper for an English course.
+I was just starting to get into internet marketing so I chose to write a paper on social media marketing (SMM)
 ---

 In the second year of my undergrad I was tasked with writing a research paper for an English course.
 I was just starting to get into internet marketing so I chose to write a paper on social media marketing (SMM).
 Below is the opening paragraph from the research proposal I wrote: